Breaking Into Tesla’s IVI System: Synacktiv’s Two-Bug Exploit Chain at Pwn2Own Automotive 2024

 These security takeaways emphasize that even highly secured systems can still fall to well-crafted exploitation chains, especially when small vulnerabilities are overlooked and remain unaddressed.

-A background on responsible disclosure timelines
+A background on coordinated disclosure timelines

 Most might wonder why there is often a delay from the time the ZDI announces that a team has successfully hacked or “pwned” a device or software at Pwn2Own events until the subsequent publication of the techniques used in the hacks.
 This delay is part of the coordinated vulnerability disclosure (CVD) process, which is designed to manage zero-day vulnerabilities more responsibly.